 New Brochure, the 75th Published by Claremont Rug Company, Highlights Antique Carpets from The Second Golden Age of Persian Weaving

-OAKLAND, Calif., May 8, 2013 – Claremont Rug Company today announced the availability of a new, 30-page brochure which features 31 Oriental rugs from the “Second Golden Age of Persian Weaving” available at the Gallery.
+OAKLAND, CA.- Claremont Rug Company today announced the availability of a new, 30-page brochure which features 31 Oriental rugs from the “Second Golden Age of Persian Weaving” available at the Gallery.

 “While we have 850 rugs available for viewing on our website,” said Jan David Winitz, president and founder of Claremont, “we have found that connoisseurs have an intense interest in our brochures.
 This is the 75th that we have produced and, interestingly, many of our earlier issues appear for sale on art literature websites.”